PGAyaan/Instagarm-follower-tracker/README.md

 # Instagarm-follower-tracker
-Tracks follows and unfollows on Instagram using the internet
+Tracks followers and unfollowers on Instagram using the internet